shahriar0651/shahriar0651.github.io/_pages/about.md

 News
 ======
+- **[March 2025]**: Paper accepted: "Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks" at ESORICS 2025.
 - **[October 2024]** Presented research on *''Securing Connected and Autonomous Vehicles: From In-Vehicular Networks to Multi-Modal Fusion''* at Amazon-VT Initiative Fall '24 Retreat at Blacksburg, VA.
 - **[August 2024]** Selected as **Amazon Fellow** by *[Amazon - Virginia Tech Initiative for Efficient and Robust Machine Learning](https://amazon.cs.vt.edu/)* for academic year 2024-25.
 - **[July 2024]**: Presented the VehiGAN paper at IEEE ICDCS 2024 in New Jersey, USA.